Our state and county fairs offer a unique blend of agriculture, amusement, and entertainment, dating back to the early 1800s.

-July 9-13 in Penn Yan (est.1839)
+July 12-16, 2022, Penn Yan

-Yates County Fair Agriculture Society
+Est. 1839, Yates County Fair Agriculture Society

-Genesee County Agricultural Society
+Est.1833, Livingston County Agricultural Society

-Seneca County Agricultural Society
+Est. 1843, Seneca County Agricultural Society

 Cornell Cooperative Extension of Orleans County

-Ontario County Fair Committee
+Ontario County Fair

-Wyoming County Fair Association
+Wayne County Fair

-Wayne County Fair Advisory Board
+Est. 1855, Wayne County Fair Advisory Board

 Rochester’s Surrounding Areas

-Cornell Cooperative Extension of Niagara County
+Est. 1841, Cornell Cooperative Extension of Niagara County

-Erie County Agricultural Society
+Est. 1820, Erie County Agricultural Society

 Established in 1819, the Erie County Agricultural Society is the oldest civic organization in Western New York.

 Steuben County Fair

-America’s oldest, continually running fair
+America’s oldest, continually running fair.

 The Great New York State Fair

-August 21 – September 2, 2019
+August 24 – September 5, 2022

 Please share your thoughts and stories with us in the comments.
-Your insight and experience is invaluable!
+Your insight and experience are invaluable!